fossas/fossa-cli/docs/references/strategies/system/apk/apk.md

 Z:Q17yJ3JFNypA4mxhJJr0ou6CzsJVI=
 ```

-For above, we will discover dependency: `musl` of version `1.2.2-r7` with architecture of `x86_64`.
+For the above, the dependency `musl` at version `1.2.2-r7` with architecture `x86_64` is discovered.

 ## FAQ

-### How do I *only perform analysis* for Apkdb?
+### How do I *only perform analysis* for APK?

-You can explicitly specify an analysis target in `.fossa.yml` file.
-The example below will exclude all analysis targets except for the apkdb.
+Explicitly specify an analysis target in `.fossa.yml` file.
+The example below excludes all other analysis targets:

 ```yaml
 # .fossa.yml